pnnl/NWQ-Sim/doc/tn_sim_manual.md

 #### 3. Dynamic Tile Size Updates

 The current static tile size configuration is suboptimal.
-Efficient MPS simulations require dynamic tile sizing that adapts to changing bond dimensions and tensor shapes.
+Efficient simulations would require dynamic tile sizing that adapts to changing bond dimensions and tensor shapes.

 ## Final Recommendation

-TAMM already offers MPI support and GPU memory management (both AMD and NVIDIA), which are non-trivial features to replicate.
-The decision to extend TAMM versus developing a new system depends on the flexibility required by the TN_Sim design.
+TAMM already provides a robust foundation for high-performance tensor contraction, including MPI support and GPU memory management for both AMD and NVIDIA platforms.
+These features are ultimately required to scale a MPS simulation across a HPC cluster such as Perlmutter or Frontier.

-### Advantages of TAMM

-- Open-source, supports MPI
-- GPU support (AMD and NVIDIA)
-- Efficient memory management already implemented

-### Limitations of TAMM

-- Lacks a native SVD operator
-- Tile size is fixed, not adaptive to bond dimension
-- Designed primarily for static tensor contraction, not the dynamic tensor operations typical of MPS
+However, TAMM was primarily designed for static tensor contraction and lacks some of the dynamic capabilities required by TN_Sim, such as:

-## Conclusion and Outlook

-The Capstone project aimed to implement a Tensor Network Matrix Product State (MPS) quantum simulator within PNNL’s NWQ-Sim package that would:

-1. Be compatible with CPU, NVIDIA GPU, and AMD GPU architectures.
-2. Scale across multiple nodes in HPC environments.

-### Project Achievements

-- Developed a local CPU implementation using ITensor
-- Integrated TAMM for GPU backend support
-- Demonstrated multi-node scalability on Perlmutter

-However, time constraints prevented addressing critical inefficiencies.
-We identified structural changes needed in TAMM for high-performance MPS simulation.

-### Critical Limitations and Required Improvements

-#### Tensor Operation Parallelization

-The TAMM NWQ-Sim implementation only executes one contraction at a time.
-Enhancing the `sim` function or creating a dedicated fusion scheduler is necessary for parallel tensor execution across MPS sites.

-#### Missing TAMM SVD/QR Operator

-The absence of native SVD/QR operations forces costly conversions between TAMM tensors and Eigen matrices.
-These operations are central to MPS algorithms and must be implemented with MPI and GPU support.

-#### Static Tile Size Constraints

-Static tile sizes do not accommodate the variable bond dimensions in MPS calculations.
-Dynamic tile size adjustment is essential for optimizing memory usage.

-### Recommendations for Future Development

-While rewriting NWQ-Sim without TAMM is theoretically possible, enhancing TAMM integration offers a faster, more practical solution.
-Key changes include:
+- A native, GPU-accelerated SVD operator
+- Support for dynamic tile and tensor sizing, adaptable to changing bond dimensions

+To optimize TAMM as a backend for TN_Sim, the following changes are necessary:

+1. **Enhance TAMM Core**:
-1. Implement a GPU-accelerated, parallel SVD operator as a schedulable TAMM operation.
+   - Implement a scaled GPU-accelerated SVD operator compatible with the TAMM scheduler
-2. Introduce dynamic tile sizing based on tensor shape and bond dimension.
+   - Introduce dynamic tile and tensor sizing to eliminate intermediate data copies during simulation

-These changes will significantly enhance simulation performance without abandoning existing infrastructure.
+2. **Modify NWQ-Sim Integration**:
+   - Adapt the simulation kernel or gate fusion logic to schedule circuit gates using TAMM’s execution model